xscriptordev/vscode/extensions/xglass/README.md

 * **Scope:** Only adjusts **window attributes** (opacity) of the current VS Code process.
 * **Windows:** Loads a small **in-memory C# helper** via PowerShell (`Add-Type`).
 No additional files are written.
 * **Linux:** Uses `xprop` (X11 only). **Wayland not supported**.
+* **This extension deos not acces, modify, or interact with any process or window outside of the current VS Code instance.**
 ---

 ## Compatibility & Limitations